Champions League & Europa League Betting Offers and Free Bets 2021

 Qualifying

-After a lot of initial chopping and changing the Champions League qualification format has remained roughly unchanged since 2008.
-Teams either qualify directly or enter into pre-knock-out rounds for a place in the final 32.
+After a lot of initial chopping and changing the Champions League qualification format remained roughly unchanged from 2008 to 2024.
+Teams either qualified directly or entered into pre-knock-out rounds for a place in the final 32.

 Automatic qualification is dependent on the UEFA coefficient ranking of that countries league combined with league position.

-The Champions League winners and Europa league winners from last season also receive an automatically group place, however as this was Real and Atletico Madrid respectively they have already qualified through their league meaning all the remaining places are available to qualifiers.
+The Champions League winners and Europa league winners from last season also receive an automatic league place, however if these teams have already qualified through their league it means all the remaining places are available to qualifiers.
+For 2024/25 both Atalanta and Bayern Leverkusen qualified through their leagues anyway so those extra places are given to other associations as shown in the list above.

 The league stream contains the rest, i.e. the runners up, third and fourth placed teams, that do not directly qualify.
 Teams again enter at different stages dependent on league ranking.
-This results in 4 teams entering the play-off round.
+This results in 4 teams entering the play-off round with the two winners going into the league phase of the tournament proper.

 The play-off is therefore made up of: